Dear Members,

 Company had no material pecuniary relationship or transactions with the Company, apart

-from receiving director's remuneration and sitting fees.
+from receiving director's remuneration by way of commission and sitting fees for attending

-31, 2024.
-The terms and conditions of appointment of
+Act.
+The terms and conditions of appointment of Non-Executive & Independent Directors

-of the Company.
+are independent of the management of the Company.

-B. Retirement by Rotation
+B. Retirement by Rotation and Subsequent Re-Appointment

-Articles of Association of the Company, Mr. Satvinder Singh (DIN: 00332521), Non-Executive
+Association of the Company, Mr. Satvinder Singh (DIN: 00332521), Non-Executive &

 eligible, offers himself for re-appointment as Director.
 The resolution seeking Members

-The Board of Directors of the Company recommends his re-appointment.
+Directors of the Company recommends his re-appointment.

 stipulated under Regulation 36(3) and other applicable provisions of the SEBI LODR